 Fig. 2.
 Component diagram of RiteVM with Bluetooth loader

-Organization: The reminder of this paper is organized as follows.
+Organization: The remainder of this paper is organized as follows.
 Section II introduces the system model, and Section III describes the design and implementation of the proposed framework.
 Section IV evaluates the proposed framework.
 Related work is discussed in Section V. Conclusions and suggestions for future work are presented in Section VI.

 SYSTEM MODEL

-The proposed framework is an extended framework of mruby on TECS1, and utilizes mruby and TECS. mruby and TECS are described in Appendixes A and B.
+The proposed framework is an extension of mruby on TECS1 and utilizes mruby and TECS, which are described in Appendices A and B.

-Figure 1 shows the system model of the proposed frame- work.
+Figure 1 shows the system model of the proposed framework.
 Each mruby application bytecode transferred from the host to the target device is received by the loader in the RiteVM.
 The RiteVM reads the transferred bytecode and executes it with libraries (Section III-A).
 The mruby applications run simultaneously due to synchronized processing.
 The RiteVM scheduler switches RiteVM tasks, and multiple tasks can run concurrently (Section III-B). mruby applications are synchronized by the Eventflag (Section III-C).
 In this paper, TOPPERS/HRP2 [7] is the target RTOS and is based on µITRON [8] with memory protection.

 DESIGN AND IMPLEMENTATION